Nnvvee96/planora.ai/production-setup-guide.md

 ## Configuring Authentication for Production

-Now that you're moving from a tunnel-based development setup to a proper production deployment, you need to update your configurations in both Google Cloud Console and Supabase.
+Now that you're moving from a tunnel-based development setup to a proper production deployment on Vercel, you need to update your configurations in both Google Cloud Console and Supabase.

 ### 1. Google Cloud Console Setup